jimwelagu/jimwelagu.github.io/aboutme.md

 subtitle: Aspiring Full Stack Developer
 ---

 My name is Jimwel, and I am an aspiring full stack developer.
-Well, you know what they say...
->Jack of all trades, master of none,
->though oftentimes better than master of one.

 I'm currently pursuing a Bachelors of Science in Computer Science at Oregon State University in Corvallis, Oregon.
-Before moving to Oregon, I grew up on a small island in the middle of the Pacific Ocean that I called home.
+Before moving to Oregon, I grew up on a small island in the middle of the Pacific Ocean called Oahu.

+During my four years studying computer science at Oregon State, I gained technical knowledge and experience in various areas of computer science including Cyber Security, Mobile Development, and Web Development.
+Furthermore, I was a teaching assistant for the Introduction to Computer Science class.
+And Recently, I was fortunate enough to complete a software engineering internship at Mentor Graphics.

-Previous companies I worked at:
+Here are some companies I worked at in the past:

 <div>